Montreal Crystals

 In February 1895, the Crystals were purchased by the Shamrocks Amateur Athletic Association, and were merged into the dormant Montreal Shamrocks Hockey Club, who were then revived replacing the Crystals in the AHAC.

 The club took their various names from the rinks they played in.
-The Crystal Palace Skating Rink from 1884–1889.
+The Samuel Robertson's 2nd Crystal Rink (NE corner Dorchester/Metcalfe, Montreal) from 1884 to 1889.
 The Dominion Rink in 1890, and the Crescent Skating Rink in 1891.
-When the team moved to the Victoria Skating Rink in 1893, they reverted to their original name of Montreal Crystals, since they were unable to use the Victoria name because of the Montreal Victorias.
+In 1893, they reverted to their original name of Montreal Crystals, because they moved into Samuel Robertson's 3rd Crystal Rink (SE corner of Dorchester and Guy).

 Junior teams

 Outside of the senior club, the Montreal Crystals had two lower-tier teams as well.

 A junior team called the Montreal Jr Crystals (Junior Crystals Hockey Club) debuted in 1887 in the JAHAC (Junior Amateur Hockey Association of Canada) and played until 1895 (with the exceptions of the 1890 and 1892 seasons).

 In 1894, an intermediate version of the Montreal Crystals played in the IAHAC (Intermediate Amateur Hockey Association of Canada).
 This team only played that one season.